KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 # Prerequisite Conditions
-Please ensure that you have installed the software and prepared the virtual environment (venv_ifcs) before you attempt to run the software.
+Please ensure that you have installed the software and prepared the virtual environment (.venv_ifcs) before you attempt to run the software.

 # File Structure